quartit/cybot_arduino/README.md

 install arduino on your computer and open the testCybotWithSpeedyStepper.ino sketch.

 1) Plug the Shield to the arduino mega
-2) plug the driver to the driver expension board (check the direction - ground at the opposite of the vin
+2) plug the driver to the driver expension board (check the direction ; ground at the opposite of the vin)
 3) connect with dupont wire the V and G of the driver expension to a 5v and ground of the arduino shield
 4) connect EN + STEP + DIR to MEGA shield pin 14 + 15 + 16
 5) connect power supply + and - to Driver expension board + and -
 6) connect arduino USB to computer and upload the project.
-7) Open serial monitor and launch the following command : move X200/X
+7) Open serial monitor and launch the following command : move X100/X

 You should now have the stepper moving.
 Now repeat the process with all the steppers you have and the new connection pin :)
-You should be able to add new code very easily and implement other command
+You should be able to add new code very easily and implement other commands